 Praise your child’s efforts, point out personal bests, and notice when your child improves at something.

-- Be a great role model in staying positive about your child’s physical activity and effort.
+- Be a great role model for staying positive about your child’s physical activity and effort.
+Simply saying ‘I love to watch you play’ can make a huge difference.